Nathaniel Turner (missionary): Return to New Zealand, 1836 to 1839

 The problem with returning to New Zealand, as opposed to a spell in Sydney, was his children's education.
-Fortunately a Wesleyan local preacher recently arrived from England called James Buller agreed to be the Turners’ tutor and accompany them to New Zealand.
-In April 1836 they sailed for New Zealand in the “Patriot” arriving on the West side of the Northland peninsula, twenty miles up the Hokianga River at a place called “Mangungu” - or “Broken to Pieces” in Māori.
+Fortunately a Wesleyan local preacher recently arrived from England named James Buller agreed to be the Turners’ tutor and accompany them to New Zealand.
+On 8 April 1836 they sailed for New Zealand in the “Patriot” arriving on the West side of the Northland peninsula, twenty miles up the Hokianga River at a place called “Mangungu” - or “Broken to Pieces” in Māori.

 Nathaniel visited the surrounding mission stations, including the Anglican ones, and the place he had been eight years before.
 He made a reconnaissance of the whole area to find the site for two new missions.
 On one such journey he was accompanied by his eldest son Thomas; they travelled down river to the mouth of the Hokianga to oversee the building of the new mission station.
 Nathaniel caught a fever while there, which made him delirious.
 In the boat home he was suddenly taken with a desire to throw himself overboard and drown: Thomas had to hold him back and keep him in the boat.
 Nathaniel raved on, and said he would never regain his sanity and spend the rest of his life in the lunatic asylum in Tasmania.
 But at least Nathaniel comforted himself in the knowledge that a friend of his, Dr Officer, ran the place and would look after him.
 Thomas managed to get his demented father home, and kept in bed for several days.

 Once recovered he recommenced his preaching.
 The Māori language came back to him quickly, and he was soon fluent.
 He intervened in native quarrels, at one stage having to dodge the bullets of a rival clan.
 Nathaniel toured local villages, trying to heal the sick, preaching and teaching.
 In October 1837 Nathaniel and his fellow missionary, the Rev. John Whiteley, set off overland to the east coast to visit a number of villages and revisit Wesleydale; the place he had built up had returned to wilderness since he and his family fled for their lives a decade earlier in 1827.